Configure and Manage the Bridge Client Pool

 In the Client Status table, you can see a list of all the clients that are registered to the site, not just the clients that you're authenticated to.
-Clients can only be registered to one site.
+Clients can only be registered to one site at a time.

 The clients you see in this list can tell you the following information:

 Owner name, which in most cases is a site admin.
-This is the user who is authenticated to Tableau Online from the client.
+This is the user who is authenticated (signed in) to Tableau Online from the client.

 - Pooled or not pooled:

-Clients listed as "Default" are included in the pool and load balancing data freshness tasks.
-This means clients running live queries and scheduled refreshes for data sources ( live connections or extract connections) that connect to on-premises relational data.
+Clients listed as "Default" are included in the pool.
+This means clients are load balancing live queries and scheduled refreshes for data sources (live connections or extract connections) that connect to on-premises relational data.

-Note: Pools cannot be partitioned to handle live queries separately from refreshes.
+Note: Pools cannot be partitioned to handle live queries separately from scheduled refreshes.

 A warning icon () displays in this column when the client is not running the latest version of Bridge.
-We strongly recommend upgrading to the latest version to take advantage of the latest security and feature updates.
+Although not required, we strongly recommend upgrading to take advantage of the latest security and feature updates.
 To download the latest version of Bridge, go to the Tableau Bridge Releases(Link opens in a new window) page on the Tableau website.

 Clients that are integrated with Tableau Desktop (versions 2018.1 and earlier) will not have version numbers listed.